×

 Table of Contents

-OpenSolaris was Sun Microsystems’ attempt to bring the power of its Solaris operating system to the open-source community.
-So, like any other open-source operating system, its source code is publicly accessible and can be used freely and changed by anyone.
+The OpenSolaris OS project was Sun Microsystems’ effort to open up its Solaris operating system to the wider open-source community.
+So, as with any open-source operating system, its source code and software are released to the public, and anyone can use, modify or distribute it.

 Exploring the Concept of “Open” in OpenSolaris

-In 2004, Sun Microsystems initiated pilot collaborations with a small community and eventually involved external contributors.
+Sun Microsystems began working with a small community in 2004 and eventually matured the project to allow external contributors.

-By 2005, Sun released the Solaris code under the CDDL license.
-These steps laid the blueprint for creating a governed open-source OS project overseen by the OpenSolaris Governing Board (OGB).
+Sun released the Solaris code under the CDDL license in 2005.
+These steps set the stage for a governed open-source project managed by the OpenSolaris Governing Board (OGB).

-With this open structure, third-party developers, universities, and organizations were able to develop their own custom distributions in compliance with license requirements.
+With this open architecture, third-party developers, universities and other institutions were able to create their own modules that satisfy the license requirements of their projects.

 Features of OpenSolaris OS